-(23) ANNOUNCEMENTS
+(21) ANNOUNCEMENTS

-This order of business is used for the announcement of caucus meetings, committee meetings, special events and requests for vote changes.
+This order of business is used for the announcement of caucus meetings, committee meetings, and any special events.

-(24) REMONSTRANCES
+(22) REMONSTRANCES

 Remonstrances allow a member to make a statement in protest (House Rule 1.01) -- no member may speak for longer then three minutes or for a second time, or yield time to another member.
-The motives or integrity of any member of the House or the Senate shall not be impugned (House Rule 4.01)
+The motives or integrity of any member of the House or the Senate shall not be impugned (House Rule 4.01).

-(25) ADJOURNMENT
+(23) ADJOURNMENT

-The Speaker will recognize the Dean of the House to place the adjournment motion.
+The Speaker will recognize the Dean of the House (most senior member) to place the adjournment motion.